 The Sponsors of Mass Save

-The Sponsors of Mass Save are Berkshire Gas, Blackstone Gas, Cape Light Compact JPE, Eversource Electric and Gas, Liberty Utilities, National Grid Electric and Gas, and Unitil.
+The Sponsors of Mass Save are Berkshire Gas, Cape Light Compact JPE, Eversource Electric and Gas, Liberty Utilities, National Grid Electric and Gas, and Unitil.
 The PAs are responsible for overall management of the Home Energy Services Program.

 Why Become an HES Contractor?

 Becoming an HES Contractor is a boost for your business.
 In addition to expanding the services you can offer your customers and benefiting from Mass Save's marketing of the program, you can access valuable training programs, incentives, and support from Mass Save.